 For my money I’d say that the real William, as in the one we’ve been watching for two seasons in the present(ish) storyline, never woke up from his hand injury at the entrance to the Forge.
 Instead he was recovered by park security who took him to Stubbs, which we see towards the end of the episode.
 But this point in Williams life acts as a significant enough start for a fidelity test, and that is the loop they’ve been running this host/clone through when testing for fidelity.

 More generally speaking, the scene delivers an interesting parallel between the fidelity test we see William playing out with the Jame Delos Host/Clone back in Episode 3, and even takes place in a very similar (presumably the same) room.
 Aside from a number of thematic and dialogue parallels, one of the most interesting visual pieces to the scene is the hourglass (which again played a prominent part in the James Delos scene, being filled to different levels as the years went by).
 The hourglass now has black sand (and has ran out), rather than white, as a clear nod to William being the Man in Black and it being very far into the future.

 One of the bigger reveals of the scene is what appears to be William’s core drive.
 When Emily asks William “Tell me what were you hoping to find?
 To prove?”, William responds “that no system can tell me who I am… that I have a fucking choice”.

 How this scene plays out, the implications of a Host copy of both Emily and William, and what it means that someone is still testing for fidelity years after the current storyline of Westworld will likely take a while to answer, and could perhaps act as a part of the intentionally confusing timeline that will no doubt be in Season 3.
-For more on what happened in the very (very) busy Season 2 finale, check out the full theory log Here.
+For more Westworld check out our Timeline of the Events so Far HERE and the Season 3 trailer HERE.